 What Is SCA?

-SCA stands for Secure Customer Authentication and is a new regulation for authenticating online payments.
+SCA stands for Strong Customer Authentication and is a new regulation for authenticating online payments.
 It has been designed to reduce the number of incidents of online fraud and to increase security around internet trade.

 Once SCA is enforced, online payments will require at least two of the following 3 bits of identification data: